mekomsolutions/odoo-docker/README.md

 docker-compose up
 ```

-### Evironment variables
+### Environment variables

-Additionnaly, the image will accept the following environment variable when run:
+Additionally, the image will accept the following environment variable when run:

 | Variable name                  | Default |                                    Description                                   |
 |--------------------------------|---------|:--------------------------------------------------------------------------------:|